The Head and Neck Cancer Rehabilitation Program is a collaborative effort between the

 Courage Kenny physical and occupational therapists are certified lymphedema therapists who also have expertise in neuromuscular conditions associated with cancer treatment.

-A consultation with a physical medicine specialist or nurse practitioner in cancer rehabilitation is the first step in developing an individualized program for each patient.
+A consultation with a physical medicine specialist in cancer rehabilitation is the first step in developing an individualized program for each patient.

 After the first evaluation we will set up an individualized treatment program.